RV Maintenance Tips

 5. Keep the Water System in Good Shape

 The water system of your RV is another very critical system.
 You need to make sure that you are using chemicals designated to work with each system.
 Applying an adequate amount of fluid when flushing keeps your pipes from blocking.
 It is also good that you avoid excessive buildup as it may clog and render your system non-functional.
-Use biodegradable RV toilet paper to avoid clogging your RVs sewer system.
+Use biodegradable RV toilet paper to avoid clogging your RV sewer system.

 6. Keep Your RVs Slide Outs and Seals Clean